AusDTO/dta-website/_posts/2017-10-24-opening-statement.md

 title: "Opening statement to the Australian Senate"
 category: [news]
 tag: 'dta news'
-thumbnail: /images/blog-thumbnails/dta-logo-thumb.png
+thumbnail: /images/blog-thumbnails/Estimates_Thumb.png
-twitter-image: /images/blog-thumbnails/dta-logo-thumb.png
+twitter-image: /images/blog-twitter/Estimates_Twitter.png
 searchexcerpt: This opening statement was tabled by our Chief Executive Officer Gavin Slater at Senate Estimates on 23 October 2017.
 ---

 Chair, I would like to make a brief opening statement.

-I have been in this role for six months and have been spent considerable time meeting with hundreds of people across government and in the private sector — to listen, learn and discover, and to build relationships.
+I have been in this role for six months and have spent considerable time meeting with hundreds of people across government and in the private sector — to listen, learn and discover, and to build relationships.

 I’ve also spent time making changes to the agency to better align our work to the government’s key objectives, which are to: